Vikrammel/EasyTrage/README.md

 # EasyTrage
-### Cryptocurrency Arbitrage bot written in MERN by Mike Hamilton, Kevin Lee, Vikram Melkote, and Abdul Mohamed
+### Cryptocurrency Arbitrage bot written in MERN by Mike Hamilton, Kevin Lee, Vikram Melkote, Christopher Kong, and Abdul Mohamed

 ## About